 Supports Mouse, Gamepad and Local Co-op.

-Follow on Twitter for more development notes: @talecrafter
+Follow @talecrafter on Twitter for more development news.

 In the last development update I wrote that the next weeks would hopefully give opportunity to build some 'real' content for the prototype.
 Turns out there was a whole lot more coding needed on the base framework.
 And there still is.